Looking for the best LED grow lights for weed?

 - The bulbs last a long time ( 50,000 hours – 100,000 hours ) so no need to replace bulbs

 - Up to 50% more energy efficient than HPS/HID or Fluorescent grow lights

 - Easy to use.
 Just plug in and turn on.
 No complicated set up.

 - No need to buy extra equipment like ballasts or reflectors

 - Safer to operate than HPS lights

 Any downsides?
-The only real downside to LED grow lights is that they cost a bit more up front than HPS or Fluorescent lights.
+The only real downside to LEDs are that they cost a bit more up front than HPS or Fluorescent lights.

 However, your energy savings over time will more than make up for this.

 Q: What Wattage LED Grow Light Do I Need?